Litang, China Guide

 Best Time to Visit

 The best time to visit Litang is during the summer months (June to August).
 The weather is milder, with warmer temperatures and less rainfall compared to other times of the year.
-This is also the time when the grasslands are at their greenest and the horse racing festival takes place.
-Avoid visiting during the winter months (November to March) as temperatures can drop significantly, and travel can be difficult due to snow and ice.
+This is also the time when the grasslands are at their greenest and most vibrant.
+The annual Horse Racing Festival, usually held in August, is a major highlight.
+Avoid visiting during the winter months (November to March) as temperatures can plummet below freezing, and heavy snowfall can make travel difficult.

 Transportation